serial-coder/Pizza-Coin/README.md

 ```

 ## To get Infura API for free
-<a href="https://infura.io">Register to get a free api.</a> Note that, the api will be sent to your registered e-mail.
+&emsp;<a href="https://infura.io">Register to get a free api.</a> Note that, the api will be sent to your registered e-mail.

 ## To set up 'infura-api.secret' file
 ```